-If the company is trading when an Administrator is appointed, the Administrator will conduct a detailed review of the business to determine whether to continue to trade the business or to cease trading.
+If the company is trading when a Voluntary Administrator is appointed, the Administrator will conduct a detailed review of the business to determine whether to continue to trade the business or to cease trading.
 The Administrator may decide to continue trading if it is likely to allow the business to be sold as a going concern or to allow a Deed of Company Arrangement to be proposed which will achieve a greater return to creditors and members than winding up the company.

 The Directors of the company, or a third party, may submit a proposal for a Deed of Company Arrangement for creditors to consider.
 The terms of a Deed Proposal will be varied according to each individual company's circumstances.

-The Administrator will consider the proposed Deed and potential Liquidation scenarios and provide creditors with a recommendation as to which option in his/her opinion is in the best interests of creditors.
+The Voluntary Administrator will consider the proposed Deed and potential Liquidation scenarios and provide creditors with a recommendation as to which option in his/her opinion is in the best interests of creditors.
 The future of the company is then decided by the company's creditors.

 If you suspect your company is in financial difficulty, it is important to get expert advice immediately about the best course of action.
 The earlier you act, the greater the chances of achieving a successful restructure and saving the business.
 Contact us today to discuss whether voluntary administration is the best strategy for your business.